berndruecker/zeebe-loadtest-kubernetes/README.md

 cd k8s-config-map
 ```

-* Create ElasticSearch for Exporter
+### ElasticSearch

+Uses for Operate but also to collect metrics for throughput

 ```
 kubectl apply -f elastic-storage.yaml